herambchaudhari4121/geomoose-website/source/rfc/rfc-1.rst

 Summary
 -----------

-This document describes how the GeoMOOSE Project Steering Committee determines membership, and makes decisions on all aspects of the GeoMOOSE project - both technical and non-technical.
+This document describes how the GeoMoose Project Steering Committee determines membership, and makes decisions on all aspects of the GeoMoose project - both technical and non-technical.

 Examples of PSC management responsibilities:

 * setting the overall development road map
 * developing technical standards and policies (e.g. coding standards, file naming conventions, etc...)
-* ensuring regular releases (major and maintenance) of GeoMOOSE software
+* ensuring regular releases (major and maintenance) of GeoMoose software
 * reviewing RFC for technical enhancements to the software
 * project infrastructure (e.g. CVS/SVN, Bugzilla, hosting options, etc...)
 * formalization of affiliation with external entities such as OSGeo